Able Archer 83: Psychological operations

 Psychological operations by the United States began in mid-February 1981 and continued intermittently until 1983.
 These included a series of clandestine naval operations that stealthily accessed Soviet territorial waters in the far north and far east, demonstrating how close NATO ships could get to critical Soviet military bases.
-In 1981 a group of 83 American, British, Canadian, and Norwegian ships led by the USS Dwight D. Eisenhower sailed through the Greenland–Iceland–United Kingdom (GIUK) gap undetected by Soviet radar and spy satellites, reaching the Kola Peninsula.
+In 1981, a group of 83 American, British, Canadian, and Norwegian ships led by the USS Dwight D. Eisenhower sailed through the Greenland–Iceland–United Kingdom (GIUK) gap undetected by Soviet radar and spy satellites, reaching the Kola Peninsula.
 There were other operations routinely occurring in the Barents, Norwegian, Black, and Baltic seas.
 US intelligence ships were regularly posted off the coast of the Crimean Peninsula.
 American bombers also flew directly towards Soviet airspace, peeling off at the last moment, sometimes several times per week.
 These near-penetrations were designed to test Soviet radar vulnerability as well as demonstrate US capabilities in a nuclear war.

 "It really got to them," said Dr. William Schneider, [former] undersecretary of state for military assistance and technology, who saw classified "after-action reports" that indicated U.S. flight activity.
 "They didn't know what it all meant.
 A squadron would fly straight at Soviet airspace, and other radars would light up and units would go on alert.
 Then at the last minute the squadron would peel off and return home."

 FleetEx '83

 In April 1983, the U.S. Pacific Fleet conducted FleetEx '83-1, the largest fleet exercise held to date in the North Pacific.
 The conglomeration of approximately 40 ships with 23,000 crewmembers and 300 aircraft was arguably one of the most powerful naval armadas ever assembled.
 US aircraft and ships moved counterclockwise from the Aleutian Islands towards the Kamchatka Peninsula to provoke the Soviets into reacting, allowing the US Office of Naval Intelligence to study Soviet radar characteristics, aircraft capabilities, and tactical maneuvers.
 The armada conducted operations in areas patrolled by Soviet SSBN's stationed in the strategic Soviet Navy base in Petropavlovsk.
 On April 4 at least six U.S. Navy F-14 Tomcat fighters from the USS Enterprise and the USS Midway flew over a Soviet military base in Zeleny Island, one of the Kuril Islands, in a simulated bombing raid.
 In retaliation the Soviets ordered an overflight of the Aleutian Islands.
 The Soviet Union also issued a formal diplomatic démarche of protest, which accused the United States of repeated penetrations of Soviet airspace.
-In testimony to the Senate Armed Services Committee, Chief of Naval Operations James D. Watkins said that the Soviet Union was "as naked as a jaybird [on the Kamchatka Peninsula], and they know it".
+In a testimony to the Senate Armed Services Committee, Chief of Naval Operations James D. Watkins said that the Soviet Union was "as naked as a jaybird [on the Kamchatka Peninsula], and they know it".